Euphorbia leuconeura: Cultivation

 The Madagascar Jewel is grown as a houseplant for its attractive foliage: dark green leaves, with white veins when young.
 Unlike many succulents, E. leuconeura is less susceptible to overwatering.
 It grows best in partial shade but tolerates full shade and is relatively easy to care for providing it is not exposed to cold drafts.

 Toxicity

 When damaged, the plant secretes a white fluid which is toxic and can cause severe skin irritation.
-This is typical of most Euphorbia varieties.
+This is typical of most Euphorbia species.